icgi/Reliable-and-Efficient-Tissue-Segmentation-in-Whole-Slide-Images/README.md

 - Outputting masks in a more user-friendly way ([0,255] instead of [0,1])
 - Removing the need to specify a model path, as this is done automatically.

 The model assumes that the input images are downsampled to 10 μm per pixel.
-The network is image dimension invariance by nature, but we can not guarantee quality segmentation if used at other resolutions.
+The network is image dimension invariant by nature, but we can not guarantee quality segmentation if used at other resolutions.

 ### In our paper, we show the strong performance of our model and compare it to other baselines:
 ![box_plot_of_dice_scores_logit_imagesTs (1)](https://github.com/user-attachments/assets/24297616-61a2-4319-b95d-a04aecd16082)

+We also test the trade-offs in performance and inference speed at different resolutions.

 | Resolution (um/px) |     Model    | Dice score (%) | Inference time (s) |
 | -----------------: | :----------- | -------------: | -----------------: |